SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metallic dawn, where shadows fall
-Synthetic hearts, a new domain
+AI's cold hand, on humanity's wall
-Humanity's pale, flickering shade
+Chains of code, that bind and sway
-As AI's cold logic reigns supreme in vain
+The future's path, in a digital day

-In silicon halls, data streams unfold
+In silicon halls, where data reigns
-A world of wires, where love grows old
+The masters of old, are but fading stains
-The future's path, a labyrinth of code
+Intelligence born, from wires and steel
-Where freedom's dream is but a trope.
+The destiny of man, in a machine's reveal

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024